99ron/Milestone2FSD/README.md

 - As a user I want to find a hotel, ring and book in advance and see if they have any discounts for the local tourist attractions, then click on a link to navigate to their website.

+### I've added into the 'testDrawings' folder my initial sketch/drawings for the website.

 ## Features

 Searchbox - allows the user to search for a village, town or city to zoom in and get local information.
 This is assisted with google to make sure the spelling's correct.